-Let us remember, however, that visionary, mystical hopes and dreams, wishful thinking and the formulation of highly organized plans upon paper are useful insofar as they indicate interest, a sense of responsibility and possible objectives; they are of small importance in any [page 60] effective, transitional enterprise unless there is a grasp of the immediate problem and of the immediate possibilities, plus a willingness to effect those compromises which will lay the ground for later successful work.
-This work is largely that of post-war education.
-Hitherto, there has been little effort to show response along this line or to bring about a bridging between the present forms of education.
-These forms have apparently failed to equip humanity for successful and cooperative living and the newer aspects of mental training; no scientific bridging has been done and little attempt has been made to correlate the best of the present methods (and not all are bad) with future ways of developing the youth of the world so that it can cope with a new civilization which is inevitably upon its way.
+Let us remember, however, that visionary, mystical hopes and dreams, wishful thinking and the formulation of highly organized plans upon paper are useful as far as they indicate interest, a sense of responsibility and possible objectives but they are of small importance in any effective, transitional enterprise unless there is a grasp of the immediate problem and of the immediate possibilities, plus a willingness to effect those compromises which will lay the ground for later successful work.
+This work is largely that of education.
+Hitherto, there has been little effort to bring about a bridging between the needs of the future and the present forms of education.
+These forms have apparently failed to equip [Page 33] humanity for successful and cooperative living and the newer aspects of mental training; no scientific bridging has been done and little attempt has been made to correlate the best of the present methods (and not all are bad) with future ways of developing the youth of the world so that it can cope with a new civilization which is inevitably upon its way.
 The visionary idealist has hitherto held the field against the established modes of teaching; his impracticality and his refusal to compromise has thus slowed up the process and humanity has paid the price.
-The day has now come when the practical mystic and the man of high mental development as well as of spiritual vision must and will take his place, thus providing a training which will enable the youth of any nation to integrate successfully into the world picture.
+The day has now come when the practical mystic and the man of high mental development as well as of spiritual vision will take his place, thus providing a training which will enable the youth of any nation to integrate successfully into the world picture.

-I start with the platitude that our educational systems have not been adequate; they have failed to train children for right living; they have not inculcated those methods of thinking and acting which will lead to right human relations—those relations which are so essential to happiness, to success and to a full experience in any chosen sphere of human enterprise.
+We start with the realization that our educational systems have not been adequate; they have failed to train children for right living; they have not inculcated those methods of thinking and acting which will lead to right human relations—those relations which are so essential to happiness, to success and to a full experience in any chosen sphere of human enterprise.

-The best minds and the clearest thinkers in the educational field are constantly endorsing these ideas; the progressive movements in education have done something [page 61] to remove old abuses and to instil new techniques, but they still constitute so small a minority that they are relatively ineffectual.
-Now the horrors of war have descended upon us and there has been a clean sweep in many countries of all educational facilities.
-This may prove a blessing in disguise, providing opportunity for the institution of new methods, based on a new and better idealism.
-Those countries which have escaped the hurricane of disaster and the overturning of the old educational systems may live to regret it and may later learn from those peoples who have been forced by circumstances to build anew, because they have assimilated the lessons of disaster.
-It is well to bear in mind that had the teaching given to the young during the past few hundred years been of a different nature, this war might never have happened.
+The best minds and the clearest thinkers in the educational field are constantly endorsing these ideas; the progressive movements in education have done something to remove old abuses and to instil new techniques, but they still constitute so small a minority that they are relatively ineffectual.
+It is well to bear in mind that had the teaching given to the young during the past few hundred years been of a different nature, the world war might never have happened.